 (Disclosure: Some of the links below may be affiliate links)

 A common opinion in the personal finance blogosphere is that cars are bad!
 If you read many blogs, you will have seen that opinion, sometimes vehemently.
-Especially, buying a new car seems to be a terrible idea for most people.
+Especially buying a new car seems to be a terrible idea for most people.
 Today, I will argue that this is not as bad as people want to make you believe.
 I own a car, and I bought it new.
 And I will buy the next one new as well!
-I have already said that I am primarily using my car to go around.
+I have already said that I primarily use my car to go around.

 I will compare using my car compared to using public transportation.
 Given where I live, it would be impossible to go to work by bike.
 But comparing a car against biking or other alternatives can be an interesting comparison if you can use other means of transportation.